 List of Tables

 Tables usually list the tabulated numerical data.
 Thus, a list of tables is a type of reference tool that includes table titles and numbers.
-It enables the readers to quickly navigate to data on a thesis page.
-Moreover, it is similar to creating a table of content and also includes page numbers.
+It enables the readers to quickly navigate through the data on a thesis page.
+Moreover, it is similar to creating a table of contents and also includes page numbers.

 List of Figures

 Some common types of figures include images, charts, maps, drawings, and graphs.
 Thus, the list of figures in a thesis must consist of the figure titles and numbers.
 Furthermore, this section also follows the same format of thesis used in the table of contents.

 Remember to use double spacing and Roman numerals for page numbers.

 List of Abbreviations

 A list of abbreviations includes unfamiliar terms, symbols, acronyms, and their meaning.
 These can be in different fields and languages like Latin and English abbreviations.

 The text contains well-defined parts and chapters discussing the analysis of your thesis.
 Also, it should start with page 1 in Arabic numerals.